-Tangata whenua refers to "people of the land".
+Tangata whenua is anyone of the land.
 It might relate to specific groups, or more broadly to Māori as a people.

-PRINCIPLES OF ENGAGEMENT 4.
+5. PRINCIPLES OF ENGAGEMENT

-- Our principles for engagement are laid out in the Local Governance Statement and are guided by the Local Government 1.
-Act 2002 sections 82 Principles of Consultation and section 81 Contributions to Decision Making Processes by Māori. - We clearly communicate how and to what extent those we are engaging with can influence outcomes and within these 2. limits we are genuinely open to the feedback and ideas of our community. - We think about engagement at the beginning of any project or process so that it is planned and purposeful.
-This also 3. means, where appropriate, stakeholders or the community can be involved from an early stage. - We consider who will be affected by or interested in the project or process, and we try to reach as many people as 4. possible within that group. - We provide clear, easy-to-understand background information to those we are engaging with, so they are better 5. equipped to discuss the project or process and provide informed feedback. - We consider the timing of our engagement activities so as not to overburden our community.
-6. - 7.
+Our principles for engagement are laid out in the Local Governance Statement and are guided by the Local Government Act 2002 sections 82 Principles of Consultation and section 81 Contributions to Decision Making Processes by Māori.

+- 2. We clearly communicate how and to what extent those we are engaging with can influence outcomes and within these limits we are genuinely open to the feedback and ideas of our community. - We think about engagement at the beginning of a project so that it is planned and purposeful.
+This also means, where appropriate, stakeholders or the community can be involved in the process from an early stage. - 4.
+We consider who will be affected by or interested in the piece of work at hand, and we try to reach as many people as possible within that group. - 5.
+We provide clear, easy-to-understand background information to those we are engaging with, so they are better equipped to discuss an issue and provide informed feedback. - 6.
+We consider the timing of our engagement activities so as not to overburden our community. - 7.
 We thank community members for their contributions, provide them with a summary of feedback and explain our decisions.

-ENGAGING WITH TANGATA WHENUA 5.
+6. ENGAGING WITH TANGATA WHENUA

-- Council acknowledges the unique perspective of Te Ao Māori and recognise that Māori are more than an interest group or stakeholder. - We will continue to build and strengthen our relationships with mana whenua representative entities and engage in a 2. range of ways to ensure their views are appropriately represented in the decision-making process. - Council acknowledges that different approaches are needed for Māori who live in the Far North but do not have 3. genealogical connections to mana whenua hapū. - When engaging with tangata whenua and Maori, Council will: 4. - Engage early in the decision-making process a. - b.
-Establish and maintain processes to provide opportunities for Māori to contribute to Council's decision-making, including partnership approaches where appropriate, and support Māori to fully engage with us - Ensure existing general and project-specific relationship processes between Council and tangata whenua will, c. where working well, remain as a starting point for engagement - d.
-Recognise and empower existing formal relationships (i.e. MOUs) with iwi and hapū - Actively consider the recognition and protection of Māori rights and interests within the Far North and how we e. can contribute to the needs and aspirations of Māori - f.
-Ensure all Council reports identify any impacts on Māori
+- 1. Council acknowledges the unique perspective of Te Ao Māori and recognise that Māori are more than an interest group or stakeholder. - We will continue to build and strengthen our relationships with mana whenua representative entities and engage in a range of ways to ensure their views are appropriately represented in the decision-making process. - 3.
+Council acknowledges that different approaches are needed for Māori who live in the Far North but do not have genealogical connections to mana whenua hapū. - 4.
+When engaging with tangata whenua and Maori, Council will: - a.
+Engage early in the decision-making process - Establish and maintain processes to provide opportunities for Māori to contribute to Council's decision-making, including partnership approaches where appropriate, and support Māori to fully engage with us - Ensure existing general and project-specific relationship processes between Council and tāngata whenua will, where working well, remain as a starting point for engagement - Recognise and empower existing formal relationships (i.e. MOUs) with iwi and hapū - e.
+Actively consider the recognition and protection of Māori rights and interests within the Far North and how we can contribute to the needs and aspirations of Māori - f.
+Ensure all Council reports identify any impacts on Māori - g.

-- g.
 Build ongoing relationships with Māori through a range of approaches that enables Māori to guide how they want to engage with Council - h.
 Fulfil its obligations under any Treaty Settlement legislation.

-6. ENGAGING WITH DIVERSE COMMUNITIES
+7. ENGAGING WITH DIVERSE COMMUNITIES

-- 1. Council will consider those in our community with visual, hearing or literacy impairments, and those who speak English as a second language. - 2.
-When undertaking engagement, Council will consider how to meet the needs of our diverse communities in respect of accessibility, language and cultural expectations to ensure engagement with Council is enabled as much as possible. - 3.
-Council will consider the many demographics and interested parties across the District, including but not limited to youth, business, retirees and ratepayers that do not live in the district.
+- 1. Council will consider those in our community with visual, hearing or literacy impairments, and those who speak English as a second language. - When undertaking engagement, Council will consider how to meet the needs of our diverse communities in respect of accessibility, language and cultural expectations to ensure engagement with Council is enabled as much as possible. - Council will consider the many demographics and interested parties across the District, including but not limited to youth, business, retirees and ratepayers that do not live in the district.

-7. DETERMINING SIGNIFICANCE
+8. DETERMINING SIGNIFICANCE